OpenEvalProject/evals/manuscripts/elife-28672/v2/manuscript.md

 ## Abstract

-10.7554/eLife.28672.001 Oriented cell division is one mechanism progenitor cells use during development and to maintain tissue homeostasis.
+Oriented cell division is one mechanism progenitor cells use during development and to maintain tissue homeostasis.
 Common to most cell types is the asymmetric establishment and regulation of cortical NuMA-dynein complexes that position the mitotic spindle.
 Here, we discover that HMMR acts at centrosomes in a PLK1-dependent pathway that locates active Ran and modulates the cortical localization of NuMA-dynein complexes to correct mispositioned spindles.
-This pathway was discovered through the creation and analysis of Hmmr -knockout mice, which suffer neonatal lethality with defective neural development and pleiotropic phenotypes in multiple tissues.
+This pathway was discovered through the creation and analysis of Hmmr-knockout mice, which suffer neonatal lethality with defective neural development and pleiotropic phenotypes in multiple tissues.
 HMMR over-expression in immortalized cancer cells induces phenotypes consistent with an increase in active Ran including defects in spindle orientation.
 These data identify an essential role for HMMR in the PLK1-dependent regulatory pathway that orients progenitor cell division and supports neural development.

 ## Introduction